Benjamin Martin (lexicographer): Life

 Martin was born in Worplesdon, Surrey and began life as a ploughboy, but graduated to become a teacher.
 A legacy of £500 enabled him to buy books and instruments, and he became a lecturer and instrument maker.
 He was an early champion for the Newtonian system.
 In 1737, he published the Bibliotheca Technologica - a survey of natural philosophy in 25 sub-headings.

 In 1740, he moved to Fleet Street, near the Royal Society where his admired Newton would often lecture.
-He began manufacturing Hadley's quadrant (a predecessor to the sextant) and optical instruments, and also published a book A New and Compendious System of Optics, where he introduced to English the concept of fundamental science (from New Latin scientia fundamentalis).
+He began manufacturing Hadley's quadrant (a predecessor to the sextant) and optical instruments, and also published a book A New and Compendious System of Optics, where he introduced to English the concept of fundamental science (from Neo-Latin scientia fundamentalis).
 His business prospered, and he also became known as a spectacle maker.
 He continued to lecture on natural philosophy, and from 1755 to 1764, he also published Martin's Magazine.
 The periodical, formally known as the General Magazine of Arts and Sciences, set out to provide subscribers with an encyclopedia's worth of knowledge "one Half-sheet upon a Science" at a time.
 He intended readers eventually to reorganize and rebind the separate parts of individual numbers into one large reference work.
 He was also the author of The Natural History of England, or, A description of each particular county, in regard to the curious productions of nature and art; 2 vols.
 London: Printed and sold by W. Owen, Temple-Bar, and by the author, at his house in Fleet-Street, 1759-63.

 In 1781, the seventy-seven-year-old Martin went bankrupt; a few years earlier he had handed over his business to several managers who proved inept.
 He attempted suicide, and while it was not immediately successful, the wound (nature unknown) was grievous enough and he failed to recover, and died on 9 February 1782.